shotgunsoftware/tk-framework-qtwidgets/docs/views.rst

             # across multiple cells in order to avoid creating lots of
             # widget objects.

-            # get the ShotGrid query data for this model item
+            # get the Flow Production Tracking query data for this model item
             sg_item = shotgun_model.get_sg_data(model_index)

             # get the description